List of awards and nominations received by Wizkid

-This is a list of music awards and nominations received by Nigerian singer Wizkid.

-The singer contribution to the international music industry have earned him several achievements, including a Grammy Awards thanks to his featured work in Beyoncé's The Lion King: The Gift soundtrack with "Brown Skin Girl".
+This is a list of music awards and nominations received by Nigerian singer Wizkid.and wizkid has a vicmazzy The singer's contribution to the international music industry has earned him several accolades, including a Grammy Award for his collaboration with Beyoncé on The Lion King: The Gift soundtrack with "Brown Skin Girl".
 He is the most awarded African artist at the BET Awards (4), Soul Train Awards (3), Billboard Awards (3), iHeartRadio Music Awards (2) and MOBO Awards (4).
 He is also a recipient of an ASCAP plaque for Drake's "One Dance".
-Wizkid's contributions to the Nigerian music industry has made him the most awarded artiste in The Headies award history.
+Wizkid's contributions to the Nigerian music industry have also made him the most awarded artiste in The Headies award history.